AtmolanderMimi/basm/book/src/built-in-instructions.md

 | addr3 | number | address of a cell receiving a copy of the cell`addr1`                                       |

 `COPY` is a *weird* one which is needed because of the *weird* nature of the *weird* language which is bf *(weirdly)*.
-There is no way to add two numbers togheter without one disappearing into the void, never to be seen again.
+There is no way to add two numbers together without one disappearing into the void, never to be seen again.
 This is why we require `COPY`.
 If we want operate on a value and still have a copy of it afterwards we will need to have the value twice.
 Once to use for the operation and the other to keep it alive.